 Payment and Checkout Costs

 Payment costs affect both build budget and operating margin.
 A low transaction rate is not useful if checkout success drops, reconciliation is weak, or support teams cannot debug failed orders.
-The estimate should include gateway integration, webhook testing, refund flows, settlement reporting, and the admin tools needed to resolve payment issues.
+The estimate should include gateway integration, webhook testing, refund flows, settlement reporting, failed-payment handling, and the admin tools needed to resolve payment issues.

 Integrations and Operations